Spinners/Spin.Swift/README.md

     .reducer(RxReducer(levelsReducer))
 ```

 That’s it.
 The feedback loop is built.
-What now ?
+What now?

 If you want to start it, then you have to subscribe to the underlying reactive stream.
 To that end, a new operator “**.stream(from:)**” has been added to **Observable** in order to connect things together and provide an Observable you can subscribe to: